MolecularCartography/ili/README.md

 In addition to plain models in STL format, \`ili also supports 3D models in [OBJ format](https://en.wikipedia.org/wiki/Wavefront_.obj_file), which can be visualized with textures on top of them.
 As a prerequisite for that, textures must be saved as images in PNG or JPG format associated with a material definition file in [MTL format](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library).
 Thus, at least three files are needed to visualize a 3D model with texture in \`ili: model in OBJ format, material definition file and a texture image.
 All these file types are compatible with other input files, e.g. mapping files or cartographical snapshots, and can be opened in \`ili using regular actions, like drag&drop.

+One can find a 3D model of a coral and texture for it [here](https://github.com/MolecularCartography/ili_file_server/tree/master/data/coral_textured) (courtesy of John Burns, University of Hawaii) as an example of appropriate input files for \`ili.

 ## Cartographical snapshots

 \`ili facilitates reproducible data analysis by providing the feature of cartographical snapshots: a complete copy of all visualization settings saved to a file.
 The file can be reused later or shared with other users, who, afterwards, will be able not only to recover the same view, but also use it as a starting point for further analysis.